City, county, cookies, luncheon covers it all

 Kemp said the other $1 million for the project will come out of the county's American Rescue Plan Act funds, which can be used on infrastructure.
 He said the rest of the ARPA funds will be used to make repairs to the heating and cooling system, lights and windows of the old courthouse.

-"Another thing that is effecting people is the bridge over the little St. Francis River, south of Walmart," Kemp said.
-"The state inspector came and shut it down, and by the way they (MoDOT) gave us the bridge, we didn't have a choice.
-The state engineers, an engineering company and a contractor are working on plans on how to repair it, and then the state has to okay those plans.
+"Another thing that is affecting people is the bridge over the little St. Francis River, south of Walmart," Kemp said.
+"The state inspector came and shut it down, and by the way, they (MoDOT) gave us the bridge, we didn't have a choice.
+The state engineers, an engineering company and a contractor are working on plans on how to repair it, and then the state has to OK those plans.
 Depending on what the cost is will determine how we move forward on that project."

 Lastly, Kemp said, due to the dissolution of the City of Fredericktown IDA, the county has decided to start a Madison County IDA.
-He said there will be nine people on the board from a broad range of fields, financial, real estate, construction, business, etc.
+He said there will be nine people on the board from a broad range of fields such as finance, real estate, construction and business.

-Next, Fredericktown Ward III Alderman Kevin Jones said the city is seeing changes, accomplishing a few things and a few things are a work in progress.
+Fredericktown Ward III Alderman Kevin Jones said the city is seeing changes, noting finished and ongoing projects.

 "All that is being accomplished by Prop P which was passed back in 2018," Jones said.
 "That is some of that sales tax money at work."

-Jones said, another project in the works is the replacement of several thousand feet of sewer line from Newberry Street to the sewer treatment plant.
-He said, the city also received ARPA funding and hopes to use that along with some grant opportunities to fund the project which could cost well over $1 million.
+Jones said another project in the works is the replacement of several thousand feet of sewer line from Newberry Street to the sewer treatment plant.
+He said the city also received ARPA funding and hopes to use that along with some grant opportunities to fund the project, which could cost more than $1 million.

-Parker said, his dad taught him to be all in, and that is how he campaigned and that is how he plans to take on the position of Mayor of Fredericktown.
+Parker said his dad taught him to be all in— that is how he campaigned and that is how he plans to take on the mayoral position.